Sinopec to pay Galp $3.5 billion for Brazilian oil stake

 "The implied values of Galp assets from that deal are disappointing.
 Repsol got $5.6-5.8 per barrel of reserves and this deal works out at $3.9 per barrel," said Pedro Pintassilgo, fund manager at F&C in Lisbon.

-Galp is a minority partner with Petrobras in key finds including the vast Lula field, formerly known as Tupi, where BG is also a partner, as well as the Cernambi and Iara finds.
+Galp is a minority partner with Petrobras in key offshore discoveries including the vast Lula field, formerly known as Tupi, as well as the Cernambi and Iara finds.

-Buyouts such as the Sinopec-Galp deal are on the rise because Brazil halted auctions for deepwater blocks to revamp its oil laws.
-Further bidding rounds for exploration leases are currently stalled by a dispute among states over how to divvy up royalties.

-Chinese companies have invested in Brazilian industries ranging from iron ore mining to soybean cultivation, helping lift commodities production.
-But trade tensions have risen in recent years as Brazilian manufacturers complain they are being undercut by imports from the world's second-largest economy.

 Under the development plans Sinopec expects to get 21,300 barrels of oil equivalent per day (boedp) in 2015 with production expected to peak at 112,500 boedp in 2024.